What defines a Criminal Record in Idaho?

 Idaho Arrest Records

 An arrest record is an official document providing information about a person questioned, apprehended, taken into custody, or placed in detention.
-A person is held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
-The law in the state of Idaho states, Idaho’s Citizen Legislature
+It also includes information about a person who is held for investigation and/or charged with, indicted or tried for any felony, misdemeanor or other offense by any law enforcement or military authority.
+Idaho Laws

-, that an arrest for a crime made by a law enforcement officer either under a call for or without a warrant if the offense is committed in an officer's presence or within such officer's immediate knowledge states the law in the state of Idaho.
+permit an arrest for a crime with or without a warrant if the offense is committed in an officer's presence or within such officer's immediate knowledge.

 Idaho Arrest Warrants

-An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions, which authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
-In Idaho, the police can arrest a person for committing a crime without an arrest warrant, Chapter 19: Mode of Trial - Formation of Trial Jury
+An arrest warrant is an official document that is issued by a judge or magistrate on behalf of the local and state jurisdictions.
+It authorizes a police officer to arrest or detain the person or people named in the warrant or to search and seize the individual’s property.
+In Idaho, the police can arrest a person for committing a crime without an arrest warrant

 Idaho Sex Offender Listing

 A sex offender listing is a registry of persons convicted of committing a sex crime that is often accessible by the public.
 In most cases, jurisdictions compile their laws into sections, such as traffic, assault and sexual.
-Judges are given discretion as to whether they need registration for crimes besides the charges listed under the sex offender registration law, Sexual Offenders Registration
+Judges are given discretion as to whether they need registration for crimes besides the charges listed under the sex offender registration act

 .
 A judge may order an adult to register as a sex offender if the crime they were convicted of involves sexual motivation.